-As of December 1, 2022, King's Daughters Medical Center, based in Ashland, Kentucky, officially became part of the University of Kentucky.
+As of December 1, 2022, King's Daughters Medical Center, based in Ashland, Kentucky, officially became part of the UK King's Daughters Medical Center.
 King's Daughters Medical Center serves a 16-county region across Kentucky, Ohio and West Virginia.
 Its health system is composed of two acute-care hospitals totaling 465 licensed beds, more than 50 ambulatory centers and practice locations, a long-term care facility, medical transport company and six urgent care centers.

-The University of Kentucky Board of Trustees on Friday April 26, 2024 approved plans to proceed with the acquisition of St. Claire HealthCare in Morehead.
+The UK King's Daughters Medical Center Board of Trustees on Friday April 26, 2024 approved plans to proceed with the acquisition of St. Claire HealthCare in Morehead.
 The move for St. Claire to become part of UK will expand clinical and academic programs as well as result in greater access to high-quality patient care for more Kentuckians.
 St. Claire can continue its 60-year tradition of serving Northeastern Kentucky for decades to come, operating under the name UK St. Claire.
 St. Claire HealthCare is one of the largest employers in the region, with over 1,200 staff members, including a growing medical staff of more than 125 physicians and nearly 70 advanced practice professionals representing more than 30 medical specialties.
 It includes the largest rural hospital in Northeastern Kentucky, seven primary care locations located within five counties, a multi-specialty medical pavilion, two urgent care centers, a pediatrics clinic, as well as a retail pharmacy, counseling center, medical equipment and supply store, and an outpatient center.
 Additionally, St. Claire HealthCare provides home health and hospice services in eight counties within its 11-county service region.
 The acquisition was finalized on July 1, 2024.

-UK's agenda remains committed to accelerating the university's academic excellence in all areas and gaining worldwide recognition for its outstanding academic programs, its commitment to students, its investment in pioneering research and discovery, its success in building a diverse community and its engagement with the larger society.
-This commitment is all part of the university's mission as a 21st century flagship and land-grant research university.
+UK's agenda remains committed to accelerating the Medical Center's academic excellence in all areas and gaining worldwide recognition for its outstanding academic programs, its commitment to students, its investment in pioneering research and discovery, its success in building a diverse community and its engagement with the larger society.
+This commitment is all part of the Medical Center's mission as a 21st century flagship and land-grant research Medical Center.
 From its Nobel Laureates to cutting-edge work in addressing health disparities, and from the artistic wonders that stir souls to our scientific creativity that inspires minds, UK seeks a brighter future through the contributions of our faculty, staff, students and alumni.

-We are the University of Kentucky.
+We are the UK King's Daughters Medical Center.
 We are committed to advancing Kentucky in everything that we do.